yuyasvx/ts-treemap/README.md

 treeMap.set(5, 'def')
 treeMap.set(0, 'ghi')

-// you can also create new TreeMap with iterables const treeMap2 = new TreeMap<number, string>([[1, 'foo'], [2, 'bar']])
+// you can also create new TreeMap with iterable const treeMap2 = new TreeMap<number, string>([[1, 'foo'], [2, 'bar']])
 ```